leettools-dev/leettools/docs/run_deepsearch_with_firework_deepseek.md

 ## Create an environment file

-We will use the deepseek-r1 model in the exmaple, but note that the full deepseek-r1 model is usually more expensive than the deepseek-v3 model.
+We will use the deepseek-r1 model in the example, but note that the full deepseek-r1 model is usually more expensive than the deepseek-v3 model.
 The benefit is that it can show the thinking trace of the writing process, which may be useful in some cases.